 Aussie Aussie Aussie, oi oi oi!

-If you’re keen to drive a free-running herd of Icelandic horses alongside Kat you MUST check out our Icelandic Wilderness Expedition – it’s a riding holiday that needs to be at the top of your bucket list!
+If you’re keen to drive a free-running herd of Icelandic horses alongside Kat you MUST check out our rides in Iceland: the Wilderness Expedition and the Touch of the Highlands Ride.
+Iceland needs to be at the top of your horse riding bucket list!